Building Safety & Engineering

 While we have kept residents updated on the progress of investigations and, in the case of Opal and Ruby Court, proposed propping solutions for many months, as well as setting out the reasons why the temporary relocation is necessary, it is not possible for us to share the information provided to us by the structural engineers in full.

-We will continue to share as much as we possibly can about the ongoing investigations and the timeframes for these, as we have done by recently sharing information provided to us by our third-party advisers about the reasons for their advice.
+We will continue to share as much as we possibly can about the ongoing investigations and the timeframes for these, as we have done by sharing information provided to us by our third-party advisers about the reasons for their advice.
 We will also set out what this means for any future remediation work and the impact it would have on residents.

 Why did safety advice change and why were people asked to relocate with short notice?

-We know that moving with such short notice is incredibly distressing and disruptive, and it’s something we would never ask of our residents unless we are given advice that gives us no other choice.
+We know that moving with such short notice is incredibly distressing and disruptive, and it’s something we would never ask of our residents unless we are given advice that leaves us no other choice.
 Your safety is our first priority.
 Wherever possible, we want you to be able to remain in your home – however, when it comes to safety, we have had to make difficult decisions often at short notice.

 The structural engineers had, for some months, assured us that their analysis indicated that it was safe for residents to continue to occupy the affected buildings.
 When we received updated information that it was no longer safe for residents to remain, we had to act to relocate all residents, to keep you safe.
 We understand that the experience of this from your point of view was very sudden and abrupt.